Clone Windows 10 to SSD with GParted | Guide and Alternative

 Another problem is that if you didn’t enter the dd command exactly correctly, the consequences can get really bad, like cloning a blank disk to a full one mistakenly.

 So personally, I prefer to use a powerful tool with more intuitive operation.

 Clone Windows 10 to SSD with an easier alternative to GParted

-It enables you to clone Windows 10 to smaller SSD or larger HDD for free.
+It enables you to clone Windows 10 to smaller SSD or larger HDD.
 And all the operations can be done within several clicks in a concise and user-friendly interface - you don’t need any removable device nor complicated setup.

-If you want to clone only OS to another hard drive, you can also upgrade to Professional edition for support.
+If you want to clone only OS, such Windows 10 to another hard drive, you can also use the System Clone feature.

 ◉ Clean up your old hard drive.
 Delete unwanted files and uninstall unnecessary programs.